camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 - Stacking: Fit XGBoost or neural net to your prediction and use Logloss

 **Accuracy**:
 There is no easy way to optimize it (gradient is either 0 or inf).
-Recommendation: Fit other metric (like AUC) and tune treshold!
+Recommendation: Fit other metric (like AUC) and tune threshold!

 **AUC**:
 Although the loss function of AUC has zero gradients almost everywhere (as accuracy loss) there exists an algorithm to optimize AUC with gradient-based methods, and some models implement this algorithm.